QCoro::LazyTask

 evaluated coroutine is suspended immediately when called and will not execute its body until

-is executed immediately when invoked and is only suspended when it first co_await
+is executed immediately when invoked and is only suspended when it first co_awaits another

 coroutine.